projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""""""

-The *LR Stereo* Low-level Interface Protocol refers to the protocol used by
+The *LR Stereo* Low-level Interface Protocol refers to the Protocol used by
 `Left-justified and Right-justified Stereo Formats
 <http://www.cirrus.com/en/pubs/appNote/AN282REV1.pdf>`_.
 The only difference between the two formats is whether the audio data is left- or right-justified.
-The justification of the audio data is not relevant to the Low-level Interface Protocol so the protocols for the two formats are combined into the LR Stereo Low-level Interface Protocol.
+The justification of the audio data is not relevant to the Low-level Interface Protocol so the Protocols for the two formats are combined into the LR Stereo Low-level Interface Protocol.

 ..
 I don't like having a hardware vendor's link here but